 Thinking back what stands out most is how happy he was, always smiling, just so pleasant natured.
 Very social, he loved being around other children.

 Kyle started school at age 5, he was fully integrated into a regular classroom, and had his own teaching assistant.
 Speech and occupational therapy was continued at school as well he had his own I.E.P.
 Elementary school was amazing for Kyle, he had his own teaching assistant until the end of grade 5.
-It was their dedication that has led to Kyle being able to read, write and understand very simple maths.
 Entering grade 6 through to Grade 12, Kyle was in a contained class with other developmentally delayed students.
-The focus was more on life skills such as cooking, banking, shopping as well as local transit training.
-Kyle continued over the years to thrive and achieve far more than we could ever have imagined.

-Feeding over the years was probably one of our biggest challenges; Kyle developed behavior problems around food.
+Feeding over the years was a big challenges.
+Kyle developed behavior problems around food.
 He would gag and choke on almost any food.
-Textures were a major issue, even just looking at some foods was enough to make him gag.
+Textures were a major challenge, even just looking at some foods was enough to make him gag.
 If we did manage to get him to try foods he would over fill his mouth and then spit it out, as he would start to choke.
 It has been a long journey; with many set backs along the way.
 He was always underweight, very small, it seemed as though it would take him forever to gain the smallest amount of weight.
 We did get him off tube feedings around the age of 12, another milestone that we were starting to think would never happen.
 Once Kyle hit puberty at around 17 years, like most teenagers he was always hungry.
 He had a growth spurt and started to gain weight.
 Today he is 5’5” (165 cm) and weighs approx. 130lbs (58.7kg).
 I think at 21 years he is unlikely to grow any more in height.

 I went on to have three other healthy children who arguably have been the best kind of therapy for Kyle.
-We learned very early on that Kyle loved being around other children and modeling their behaviors ,so we used this knowledge as a huge learning tool for Kyle.
-We got him involved in different children’s activities, such as swimming lessons, summer camps and a bowling league to name a few.
-For all of these programs he was fully integrated with his peers, we just modified them all to his level.
+We learned very early on that Kyle loved being around other children, he is very social.

 Kyle has overcome so much; he lives a very active life and is involved in various community groups.
-He will always need some level of support.
-I think though that there is no doubt the future looks very bright for him.
+He will always need support., but I think though that there is no doubt the future looks very bright for him.